LangbaseInc/langbase-examples/examples/tech-guide-writer/README.md

 - Each paragraph should be concise, containing max {{sentence_count}} sentences.
 ```

-6. Deploy the pipe to production
+6. Deploy the Pipe to production
 7. Head to API tab and copy the API key

 ## Local Development